 As we finished our prayers and literally got pushed ahead, a Shivalingam awaited on the next gallery.
 Beautifully designed and crafted in white marble stone, it was decorated with garlands in white and yellow colors.
 Lord Shiva, is the father of Lord Ganesha holds a sacred place, and no Ganesha Temple is considered complete without the presence of Lord Shiva and Mother Parvati.

 The North West side of the temple next to that of Lord Ganesha showcases Lord Shani, the God of Justice.
 He is believed to imbibe the acts of truth, justice and respect for the poor and the weak.
-It is believed that his eye of justice can destroy all prosperity gathered by unjust means.
+It is believed that his eye of justice has the capability to destroy all prosperity gathered by unjust means.
 Due to his furious entity, he often finds a place under a ‘Banyan Tree’ and it is customary to offer prayers on Saturdays.
-Most people abstain from eating non-vegetarian food, give offerings to the poor to seek blessings from Lord Shani.
+Most people abstain from eating non-vegetarian food, give offerings to the poor in order to seek blessings from Lord Shani.

 Finally, it was time for a family photograph, as usual.
 We stepped out in the courtyard to find a place near the footsteps.
 Though it was evening, and the birds usually go off to sleep on the trees, the pigeons here don’t. they venture here in the evenings too.
-The pleasant atmosphere and serenity of the place made our experience even more ecstatic.
+The pleasant atmosphere outside and the serenity of the place made the experience even more ecstatic.

 It was also time for some more laddus.
 As a bite of the besan laddu glided in through my mouth, the feeling was no less than ‘Priceless’!!!
 Oh, and I forgot to mention, I carried about 2 Kilos back home.
 I wanted to relive this experience over a long time, whenever I tasted the laddus from here.